ROCm/rocRAND/docs/data-type-support.rst

 Output types
 ------------

-The generators produce random numbers chosen from a given distribution.
+The generators produce pseudo-random numbers chosen from a given distribution.
 The following distributions and corresponding output types are supported for the device API, however not all generators support all types:

 Uniform distribution
 """"""""""""""""""""

- .. list-table:: Supported types for uniform distributions
+ .. list-table:: Supported types for uniform distributions on the device
     :header-rows: 1
     :name: device-types-uniform-distribution